calmdownval/json-serialize/README.md

 - `Serializer.cycles`
 defaults to `false`
-When a circular reference is detected the serializer will either throw an Error or, in case this option is set to `false`, an absolute JSON pointer to the referenced object.
+When a circular reference is detected the serializer will either throw an Error or, in case this option is set to `true`, an absolute JSON pointer to the referenced object.

 - `PrettySerializer.indent`
-defaults to 2
+defaults to `2`
 Consistent with the third argument of JSON.stringify: the string to indent with which can be up to 10 characters long.
 Longer strings will be sliced.
 If set to a number specifies to use that amount of space characters - also clamped to 10.